 Drupal as backend for mobile App

-Project was made using known best practices and helper tools like Fastlane which allows us to make a release and upload it to both stores in minutes with a one command.
+The project was made using known best practices and helper tools like Fastlane which allows us to make a release and upload it to both stores in minutes with one command.
 We also configured an optimized TIP Solutions hosting stack including AWS CloudFront for faster data delivery globally.

 Because Drupal 8.7 has JSON API and REST modules in core requesting and posting data between the App and backend is as easy as it gets.
 Additionally creating a new API Endpoint takes about two minutes.

-Authentication and data encryption is done with an OAUTH module and it's dependencies which even anonymize the user (GDBR requirement).
+Authentication and data encryption is done with an OAUTH module and it's dependencies which even anonymize the user (GDPR requirement).

 Core's standard taxonomy, entity reference and node systems are known to give a powerful tool to create the data architecture as usual.
 Other benefits using Drupal are that the content can be generated using WYSIWYG editor and other common content creation tools - and then consumed by the App.
 Translations and multilingual properties are easy to build as always.